Give2Peer/g2p-client-android/README.md

 - [ ] Feature: report an offensive item.
 - [ ] Feature: thank someone for an item.
 - [ ] Refacto: remove all deprecated code.
+- [ ] Feature: add my email to my user account.
+- [ ] Feature: log in with an existing user account.
+- [ ] Feature: request new credentials by email.

 1.7.0
 -----

 - [ ] Feature: all-time world leaderboard.
-- [ ] Feature: I18N (Interplanetarization) for left-to-right languages
+- [ ] Feature: I18N (Interplanetarization) for left-to-right languages.
 - [ ] L10N:    français.
+- [ ] BugHunt: google play services crashes when internet is unavailable.
 - [ ] BugHunt: issue #2: item images are mishandled.